Cerebral palsy: Associated disorders

 Associated disorders include intellectual disabilities, seizures, muscle contractures, abnormal gait, osteoporosis, communication disorders, malnutrition, sleep disorders, and mental health disorders, such as depression and anxiety.
+Epilepsy is often found in the child before they are 1 year old, or also before they are four or five.
 In addition to these, functional gastrointestinal abnormalities contributing to bowel obstruction, vomiting, and constipation may also arise.
 Adults with cerebral palsy may have ischemic heart disease, cerebrovascular disease, cancer, and trauma more often.
 Obesity in people with cerebral palsy or a more severe Gross Motor Function Classification System assessment in particular are considered risk factors for multimorbidity.
 Other medical issues can be mistaken for being symptoms of cerebral palsy, and so may not be treated correctly.

 Related conditions can include apraxia, sensory impairments, urinary incontinence, fecal incontinence, or behavioural disorders.

 Seizure management is more difficult in people with CP as seizures often last longer.
 Epilepsy and asthma are common co-occurring diseases in adults with CP.
 The associated disorders that co-occur with cerebral palsy may be more disabling than the motor function problems.

+Managing respiratory illnesses in children with severe CP is considered complex due to the need to manage oropharyngeal dysphagia of both food/drink and saliva, gastroesophageal reflux, motor disorders, upper airway obstruction during sleep, malnutrition, among other factors.

 Causes

 Cerebral palsy is due to abnormal development or damage occurring to the developing brain.
 This damage can occur during pregnancy, delivery, the first month of life, or less commonly in early childhood.
 Structural problems in the brain are seen in 80% of cases, most commonly within the white matter.

 More than three-quarters of cases are believed to result from issues that occur during pregnancy.
 Most children who are born with cerebral palsy have more than one risk factor associated with CP.
+Cerebral palsy is not contagious and cannot be contracted in adulthood.
+CP is almost always developed in utero, or prior to birth.

 While in certain cases there is no identifiable cause, typical causes include problems in intrauterine development (e.g. exposure to radiation, infection, fetal growth restriction), hypoxia of the brain (thrombotic events, placental insufficiency, umbilical cord prolapse), birth trauma during labor and delivery, and complications around birth or during childhood.

 In Africa birth asphyxia, high bilirubin levels, and infections in newborns of the central nervous system are main cause.
 Many cases of CP in Africa could be prevented with better resources available.